aimee-mcneil-melville/ToDo-Full-Stack/README.md

 It is a "statically typed" language, meaning that the types of variables and functions are known at compile time, rather than at runtime.
 Using node modules to help us, VSCode can help us write TypeScript code, and will tell us if we are doing something wrong.

-Check out the [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/basic-types.html) for more info, watch the video playlist above, or read on for a quick overview of the main features of TypeScript we will be exploring in this repo (there's plenty more out there!).
+Check out the [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/basic-types.html) for more info, or read on for a quick overview of the main features of TypeScript we will be exploring in this repo (there's plenty more out there!).

   </details>